Nintendo Switch Online: Cloud saves

+The feature is not supported for some first and third party games, including those with certain forms of online functionality such as item trading and competitive rankings.
+Nintendo cites concerns surrounding the possibility of abuse that could "unfairly affect" gameplay as the reason for those games not allowing for cloud saves.

 Companion app

-The Nintendo Switch Online Smartphone App is a console companion application developed and published by Nintendo for use alongside the Nintendo Switch Online service.
+The Nintendo Switch App (formerly called the Nintendo Switch Online App) is a console companion application developed and published by Nintendo for use alongside the Nintendo Switch Online service.
 Released on July 21, 2017 for use on iOS and Android devices.
 The app features voice chat and "game-specific services" for games such as Splatoon 2, Mario Kart 8 Deluxe, Arms, Mario Tennis Aces, Nintendo Entertainment System for Nintendo Switch Online, Super Smash Bros.
 Ultimate, and Animal Crossing: New Horizons.
+On the Nintendo Switch 2, users are able to export screenshots and videos from games onto the app.